Plant embryonic development

-Plant embryonic development, also plant embryogenesis is a process that occurs after the fertilization of an ovule to produce a fully developed plant embryo.
+Plant embryonic development, also plant embryogenesis, is a process that occurs after the fertilization of an ovule to produce a fully developed plant embryo.
 This is a pertinent stage in the plant life cycle that is followed by dormancy and germination.
 The zygote produced after fertilization must undergo various cellular divisions and differentiations to become a mature embryo.
 An end stage embryo has five major components including the shoot apical meristem, hypocotyl, root meristem, root cap, and cotyledons.
 Unlike the embryonic development in animals, and specifically in humans, plant embryonic development results in an immature form of the plant, lacking most structures like leaves, stems, and reproductive structures.
 However, both plants and animals including humans, pass through a phylotypic stage that evolved independently and that causes a developmental constraint limiting morphological diversification.

-Morphogenic events
+Morphogenesis in eudicots

-Embryogenesis occurs naturally as a result of single, or double fertilization, of the ovule, giving rise to two distinct structures: the plant embryo and the endosperm which go on to develop into a seed.
-The zygote goes through various cellular differentiations and divisions in order to produce a mature embryo.
-These morphogenic events form the basic cellular pattern for the development of the shoot-root body and the primary tissue layers; it also programs the regions of meristematic tissue formation.
-The following morphogenic events are only particular to eudicots, and not monocots.
+Embryogenesis in eudicot angiosperms occurs naturally as a result of single, or double fertilization, of the ovule, giving rise to two distinct structures: the plant embryo and the endosperm which go on to develop into a seed.
+The zygote undergoes a series of cellular differentiations and divisions to produce a mature embryo.
+These morphogenic events form the basic cellular pattern necessary for the development of the shoot-root axis and the primary tissue layers.
+They also initiates the formation of meristematic regions.

 Plant

-Following fertilization, the zygote and endosperm are present within the ovule, as seen in stage I of the illustration on this page.
-Then the zygote undergoes an asymmetric transverse cell division that gives rise to two cells - a small apical cell resting above a large basal cell.
+Following fertilization, the zygote and endosperm are present within the ovule, as shown in stage I of the illustration on this page.
+The zygote subsequently undergoes an asymmetric transverse cell division, producing to two distinct cells - a small apical cell positioned above a large basal cell.

-These two cells are very different, and give rise to different structures, establishing polarity in the embryo.
+These cells differ in structure and function and give rise to distinct embryonic components thereby establishing polarity in the developing embryo.